freearhey/wikigraph/README.md

 ## Available Properties

-You can get the value of any property by its slug.
+You can get the value of any [Wikidata property](https://www.wikidata.org/wiki/Wikidata:List_of_properties) by its slug.
 For example query:

 ```graphql
 {